PeterJBurke/google-maps-mcp-server/docs/DEPLOYMENT.md

 - [Enable Cloud Build API](https://console.cloud.google.com/apis/library/cloudbuild.googleapis.com)
 - [Enable Artifact Registry API](https://console.cloud.google.com/apis/library/artifactregistry.googleapis.com)

-**Important:** Wait a few minutes after enabling APIs before proceeding to the next step.
-The APIs need time to propagate.
+**⚠️ CRITICAL: Wait 2-3 minutes after enabling APIs before proceeding to the next step.** The APIs need time to propagate to all Google Cloud systems.
+If you proceed too quickly, you may still get "API not enabled" errors.

+**How to verify APIs are enabled:**
+1. Go to **APIs & Services** → **Enabled APIs**
+2. You should see all three APIs listed:
+   - Cloud Run API
+   - Cloud Build API
+   - Artifact Registry API
+3. If any are missing, go back and enable them

 ### Using Google Cloud Console (No Local Tools Required)